emdeh/pdf-document-processor/Documentation.md

 This script allows the user to input a single PDF of multiple statements and outputs a folder of PDFs split down to individual statements.
 Most of the `process.py` and `postprocess.py` inputs use the outputs from this script.

 - **`main()`**: Accepts three arguments; `--input`, `--name`, `--type`.
 Input is the path to the PDF/s.
 Name specifies the output folder's name.
-Type is an optional argument that allows a user to provide a custom list of file types to process.
-The default provided list can be found in `config/type_models.yaml`
+Type is the specific kind of statement found in the PDF.
+See `config/type_models.yaml` for the list of options.

 ### `process.py` ###

+This script takes a folder of seperated PDFs, as per the output of `preprocess.py`, extracts the data in each and writes it to an excel file.

+- **`main()`**: Accepts thre arguements; `--input`, `--config_type`, `--type`.
+Input is the path to the folder containing the PDF/s, and is typically the output from `preprocess.py`.
+Config Type is an optional argument that allows a user to provide a custom list of file types to process.
+The default provided list is `config/type_models.yaml`.
+Type is the specific kind of statement found in the PDF and is found in the list seen within the yaml file provided to the Config Type argument.

 ### `raw_process.py` ###